AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/mapmetric.md

 | `xdmMapped` | boolean | Whether the metric was mapped in an XDM schema |
 | `xdmNotes` | string | The text of the note for the metric in the uploaded `csv` file |

-## DELETE mapping dimensions all
+## DELETE metrics mappings all

-Use this endpoint to delete all metric mappings for specified report suites and data view IDs.
+Use this endpoint to delete all metrics mappings for specified report suites and data view IDs.
 If no mappings exist, this endpoint returns a successful response.

 `DELETE https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/cjamigration/mapping/metrics/all`